1. What is advance care planning (ACP)?

 Completing an Advance Care Directive often reassures individuals and their families as they have a clear idea of what is desired by the person in the event of illness or injury.

 6. Is advance care planning the same as voluntary assisted dying (VAD)?

 No, there are very significant differences between advance care planning and voluntary assisted dying.
 Advance care planning is the process of discussing and choosing future health care and medical treatment options.
 It is about people making decisions about their own medical treatment including refusing treatment.
-Voluntary assisted dying is not permitted in Australia, with the exception of in Victoria where the Voluntary Assisted Dying Act 2017 comes into effect on 19 June 2019.
+Voluntary assisted dying is not permitted in Australia, with the exception of in Victoria where the Voluntary Assisted Dying Act 2017 came into effect on 19 June 2019.

 7. Is a doctor required to complete an Advance Care Directive?